 - Loans range from $500 to $5,000

-Rise Credit offers two products, installment loans and lines of credit.
-The first is a short-term instalment loan with repayment terms lasting up to 26 months and featuring repayments on the loan as often as every two weeks.
+Rise Credit offers two payday loan options.
+The first is a short-term installment loan with repayment terms lasting up to 26 months and featuring repayments on the loan as often as every two weeks.
 Loans range from $500 to $5,000 and Rise Credit does not have prepayment penalties, or origination fees, so customers can benefit from paying off the loan early.

 Lines of credit allow eligible customers to use credit as needed and repay it on an agreed schedule.
 Customers can either make minimum payments on the line of credit, or pay it off early to avoid accruing more interest.